liveseasonal/travel-blog-tech-resource/readme.txt

 The four hour workweek by Tim Ferris
 Trust me I am lying- confessions of a media manipulator by Ryan Holiday Delivering happiness by Tony Hseish

+Getting Started
+Day Planner re-check
+Meditate
+Get into Flow State.
+To start - Beethoven and Noisli.
+Time Tracker

+All your affiliate data
+in one dashboard
+Affluent aggregates all your data like commissions, clicks and sales to give you insights that help your business grow.

+AMP by Automattic
+This plugin adds support for the Accelerated Mobile Pages (AMP) Project, which is an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.

+Is your AMP page valid?

+The Accelerated Mobile Pages (AMP) Project is an open source initiative that makes it easy for publishers to create mobile-friendly content once and have it load instantly everywhere